duqua908/CClabInClass/OF/OF_final Project/Readme.md.md

 ## Sources
 For this project I relied heavily on examples provided by box2d, the OF addon as well as the default OF sound example ( where I got the mp3).
 I find OF documentation online to be pretty confusing.

+// For some reason when the mouth appears the body gets shifted off to the side and I can't figure out why.
 // the pseudo code is in the project folder